EWeinstein/EWeinstein.github.io/index.md

 <sub>We analyze the fundamental limits of what generative sequence models can learn about protein evolution, and propose biophysical and statistical reasons for their empirical success as fitness estimators.
 This paper won an oral presentation at NeurIPS.</sub>

+Bohan Wu\*, **Eli N. Weinstein\***, Sohrab Salehi, Yixin Wang, David M. Blei. *Adaptive nonparametric perturbations of parametric Bayesian models.* 2024.
+In submission. [paper](https://arxiv.org/abs/2412.10683). [code](https://github.com/bohanwu424/npp).\
+<sub>We develop a technique to robustify Bayesian models, guarding against model misspecification while preserving data efficiency.<sub>

 ### Experimental Design

-**Eli N. Weinstein**, Alan N. Amin, Will Grathwohl, Daniel Kassler, Jean Disset, Debora S. Marks. *Optimal design of stochastic DNA synthesis protocols based on generative sequence models.* Artificial Intelligence and Statistics (AISTATS).
-2022. [paper](https://proceedings.mlr.press/v151/weinstein22a). [code](https://github.com/debbiemarkslab/variational-synthesis). [talk](https://www.youtube.com/watch?v=_h0S9pmcwgI&ab_channel=MLforproteinengineeringseminarseries).\
-<sub>We develop an experimental design method to efficiently manufacture samples from generative models in the real world.</sub>

 **Eli N. Weinstein\***, Mattia G. Gollub\*, Andrei Slabodkin\*, Cameron L. Gardner, Kerry Dobbs, Xiao-Bing Cui, Alan N. Amin, George M. Church, Elizabeth B. Wood. *Manufacturing-aware generative model architectures enable biological sequence design and synthesis at petascale.* 2024.
 In submission. [paper](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v3). [blog](https://www.jura.bio/blog/variationalsynthesis).\
 <sub>We develop a method that reduces the cost of synthesizing proteins designed by a
 generative model by as much as a trillion-fold.
 This work implements variational synthesis (above) in the laboratory.
 At Jura Bio, we are using it for therapeutic discovery.
 A short version of this paper won a best paper award (top 4) at the Molecular Machine Learning Conference (MoML) 2024.</sub>

+**Eli N. Weinstein**, Alan N. Amin, Will Grathwohl, Daniel Kassler, Jean Disset, Debora S. Marks. *Optimal design of stochastic DNA synthesis protocols based on generative sequence models.* Artificial Intelligence and Statistics (AISTATS).
+2022. [paper](https://proceedings.mlr.press/v151/weinstein22a). [code](https://github.com/debbiemarkslab/variational-synthesis). [talk](https://www.youtube.com/watch?v=_h0S9pmcwgI&ab_channel=MLforproteinengineeringseminarseries).\
+<sub>We develop an experimental design method to efficiently manufacture samples from generative models in the real world.</sub>

 ### Nonparametric methods for sequence data